Patti Smith's Incantatory Worldliness

 “I hadn’t forgotten the words that were now a part of me,” Smith wrote later, “I was simply unable to draw them out.
 This strange phenomenon did not diminish or pass but stayed cruelly with me.”
 The cruelty was, indeed, disorienting.
 Yet it resonated so broadly and majestically that a politics seemed implied.

 As I suggested at the start, I am aware of the dangers of an implied (especially universal) politics.
-And I admit that this scene served, because of these politics, as parody of the liberal enlightenment and its outsized, not to say ridiculous, failures.
+And I admit that this scene served, because of such a politics, as a parody of the liberal enlightenment and its outsized, not to say ridiculous, failures.
 This is perhaps why the performance carried such weight.
-It was a compliment both to Dylan’s apparent ambivalence over the prize and to the frightening exigencies of the moment.
+It was a complement both to Dylan’s apparent ambivalence over the prize and to the frightening exigencies of the moment.

 Many of us find the condition of our world staggering.
 Despite the illusions of progress, ours is a world that has not changed much, not sufficiently, in the years between 1963 and 2017.
 My own anxiety over the state of the world was crippling, remains crippling, in the aftermath of the presidential election.
 So dreadful is the specter of the future, so glaring is the reemergence of fascism and the horrible, pointless evocation of White America.
 The realization that these circumstances are not new, but have always been at the center of liberal society, is crippling, too